tsinis/colors_ai/README.md

 Application is **partially covered with Unit, Widget, and Integration tests**.
 More to come in the future.

-### Packages

-All Dart code is linted with [Pedantic](https://pub.dev/packages/pedantic).
-[Hive](https://pub.dev/packages/hive) with custom Color TypeAdapters is used here for local data storage.
-[HTTP](https://pub.dev/packages/http) package is used for network requests to Colormind API.

-**Application is fully sound null-safe**.

 ### How to run it

-Flutter version **2.3.0** or higher is assumed to be installed.
+Flutter version **2.6.0** or higher is assumed to be installed.
 Please run this command from the project's folder, in your terminal:

 ```bash
 flutter run